Certification is a complex subject.

 A. Yes.
 Anyone can teach OSA, but only OSA Certified Trainers can list their courses on the OSA web site, use the OSA-licensed course material, teach the OSA-licensed courses, and award the OSA certificates of completion.

 Q. What does it mean to hold the OSA1 certificate?

 A. It means you have experienced an OSA-licensed Workshop.
 This means you have been exposed to the essentials of the OSA framework as defined by the certificating body and formulator of OSA, OpenSpace Agility.

 Q. Is implementing OSA simple?

 A. No. Implementing OSA is not simple.
 There are many dimensions to implementing OSA.
 The OSA template implements a cultural technology.
 OSA is an empirical transition template for change.
-It is customized and tailored to fit the context of the organization.
-In addition to having OSA skills, it is wise to be advised by an OSA certificate holder.
-OSA Professionals must also develop skills in executive coaching.
+It must be customized and tailored to fit the context of the organization.
+In addition to having OSA skills, it is wise to be advised by an OSA2 certificate holder.
+OSA professionals must also develop skills and competency in executive coaching.
 The OSA transition template requires someone competent in the following to implement it:

 - OSA consulting and coaching

 - Agile consulting and coaching

 Q. Do both versions (classroom and online) of the OSA Workshop contain identical content?

 A. Yes, although each teacher does, by definition, deliver both formats differently.
 Who you receive the training from does therefore matter.
 OSA courses implement a standard set of learning objectives that do not vary from trainer to trainer.
 This means every OSA student receives a consistent baseline of instruction in the key dimensions of OSA, regardless of who is teaching and regardless of the format, online or otherwise.